JosephPotashnik/GreedyGrammarInduction-JMLR/README.md

 # Greedy Grammar Induction

-This repository accompanies the arXiv preprint [**"Greedy Grammar Induction with Indirect Negative Evidence"**](https://arxiv.org/abs/2312.15321).
-It is prepared as the public reproducibility repository for journal review.
+This repository accompanies the JMLR submission of *Greedy Grammar Induction with Indirect Negative Evidence*.
+It contains the implementation, fixed-seed benchmark configurations, and learner logs used for reproducibility review.
+The manuscript version to be reviewed is the PDF submitted through the JMLR submission system.
+Any arXiv preprint or public manuscript linked from this repository may lag behind the submitted JMLR version.

 It contains the C# implementation of the learner, parser and grammar machinery, benchmark configurations, fixed-seed test-suite logs, packaged native nauty wrappers, and documentation needed for reproducibility.